distributed-systems/distributed-service-host/README.md

    -1. the discovery module gets loaded and instantiated
-	0. an application service is loaded and instantiatedm it registers itself at the discovery service
+	0. an application service is loaded and instantiated it registers itself at the discovery service
 	1. the application service requests a new service instance, bundles an unique token with the request
 	2. service gets installed
 	3. service gets started